 By now, you've probably heard Tiger Woods was charged with a DUI in Florida.
-In fact, they recent released the video of the DUI arrest.
-While I feel bad for Tiger's situation, there's a few things to take away from his circumstances.
+In fact, they recently released the video of the DUI arrest.
+While I feel bad for Tiger's situation, there are a few things to take away from his circumstances.

 1. A DUI charge can happen to anyone.
 Be smart and just get a Lyft.

 Everyone has their own opinion about Tiger.
 But it's undeniable, that he's had rough several years.
 He claims that this DUI is the result of a bad reaction to medication.
 Perhaps he's right.
 What's also deniable is he can afford to have a driver, yet he still got behind the wheel of a car.

 If there's any doubt in your mind about whether you should drive, invest the $20-$30 dollars to get a Lyft home.
 It's simply not worth the risk.
 And it could save you $10k-$15k in attorneys fees and the shame and complications that accompany a DUI charge.

 The remaining points relate to Virginia specific cases because I only practice in Virginia.
 If you have questions about your own state laws, call a local attorney there.

 2. You're not required to take field sobriety tests at the scene of the arrest.

 All those "physical tests," he agreed to - you don't have to do those.
 You can politely refuse to do those tests because you're not required to take them by law.
 You also don't have to take a breath test AT THE SCENE.
 (In Virginia, there's also a breath test that you ARE required to take or you could lose your right to drive for a year.
 For more information, check out another article I've written here.)